Do Home Prices Go Down in the Winter?

 - Recent comparable sales

-Buyers do not vanish and sellers are not secretly hoping someone shows up offering half price.
-In fact, fewer listings often keep prices steady, because the pool of active winter buyers around Lake Ariel, Lackawaxen, and Pocono Lake tends to be serious and ready to move.
+Buyers do not vanish, and sellers are not secretly hoping someone shows up offering half price.
+Fewer listings often keep prices steady, because the pool of active winter buyers around Lake Ariel, Lackawaxen, and Pocono Lake tends to be serious and ready to move.

-Granted, some data suggests winter homes are cheaper.
-However, that usually applies to properties that have stagnated on the market, which is true in any season.
+Some data suggests winter homes sell for less.
+That usually applies to properties that have stagnated on the market, which is true in any season.
 A home priced right in July is priced right in January.
 Unless, of course, it’s been sitting since July.
 That’s our cue to haggle, because excessive market time almost always points to one thing: it’s overpriced.

 What does change in winter

 The pace shifts a bit.
 The weather changes a lot.
-However, home pricing does not.
+Home pricing does not.

 Winter buyers

 People shopping in January and February are not browsing for fun.
 These buyers usually need to relocate, or they want to upgrade or downsize.
-Additionaly, there are buyers who are ready for that second home, and they want to get a jumpstart and be settled for the upcoming summer lake season.
+Others are ready for that second home, and they want a jumpstart so they’re settled before the summer lake season.

-They are focused and motivated, and are not killing an afternoon on a frozen home tour for entertainment.
+They are focused and motivated, not killing an afternoon on a frozen home tour for entertainment.
 Winter buyers are typically not tire-kickers.
-These folks make me especially grateful for remote starters, heated seats!
+These folks make me especially grateful for remote starters and heated seats!

 Winter sellers

-Undoubtedly, some sellers wait for spring, but the ones who list in winter tend to be just as purposeful.
+Some sellers wait for spring.
+The ones who list in winter tend to be just as purposeful.
 This is not the time to throw a property on the market just to see what happens.
-Winter sellers are usally ready to move on to the next chapter and say goodbye to the lake house.
+Winter sellers are usually ready to move on to the next chapter and say goodbye to the lake house.

 If you are touring homes in the winter

 Here in the Poconos, many vacation homes and lake houses are partially or fully shut down for the season.
-Consequently, you can expect minimal heat (if any) in the homes, winterized plumbing, and snow on walkways.
+Expect minimal heat (if any), winterized plumbing, and snow on walkways.
 Occasionally we encounter frozen lockboxes or doors, which is always fun.

 So bring warm boots, dress in layers, and maybe pack a snack, because these rural areas do not always have a convenience store or a drive-through around the corner.
-As an additional tip: if you have a chance to use a restroom before we start our tour, it would be a good idea to do so.
-If the homes are winterized, that means you can not use the bathrooms.
+One more tip: if you have a chance to use a restroom before we start the tour, take it.
+If the homes are winterized, that means you cannot use the bathrooms.
 (Please double check with your agent before using a bathroom in a home you’re touring!)

-It should be noted that inspecting the roof or air conditioning units may be impossible in winter, especially if there is snow or ice on the roof at the time of the inspection.
-Therefore, make sure your home inspector checks the attic and uses a moisture meter to help find any lurking issues.
-Check the maintenance records of air conditioning units.
-It might be worth buying a home warranty if there is any doubt.
+It should be noted that inspecting the roof or air conditioning units may be impossible in winter, especially with snow or ice on the roof at the time of inspection.
+Make sure your home inspector checks the attic and uses a moisture meter to catch any lurking issues.
+Check the maintenance records for the air conditioning units.
+A home warranty might be worth buying if there is any doubt.

 The bottom line

-Finally…home prices follow data, not seasons.
+Home prices follow data, not seasons.
 Not the calendar, and definitely not the weather.
-Home prices are influenced by current inventory, recent sales, condition, updates.
-Above all, that oldie but goodie comes into play: location, location, location.
-If it’s lakefront, has acreage, backs up to state land, or is close to amenities, it’s going to be reflected in the price.
+Prices are driven by current inventory, recent sales, condition, and updates.
+And the oldie but goodie still rules: location, location, location.
+Lakefront, acreage, backing up to state land, or sitting close to amenities all show up in the price.

 Waiting for winter in hopes of scoring a deal usually is not a strategy.
-Home values around Lake Wallenpaupack, Lake Ariel, Tafton, Lackawaxen, and Pocono Lake hold steady year-round because demand for vacation homes generally stays strong with a few exceptions.
+Home values around Lake Wallenpaupack, Lake Ariel, Tafton, Lackawaxen, and Pocono Lake hold steady year-round because demand for vacation homes generally stays strong.

 If anything, winter can be a great time to buy or sell here.
 Fewer crowds, motivated people on both sides of the deal, and those quiet, snowy lake views that make you want to curl up by the fire with a mug of something warm and a doggo at your feet.